-Best Gorilla Trekking Tours in Volcanoes National Park Rwanda
+Ultimate Guide to Gorilla Trekking in Volcanoes National Park Rwanda

 The park is bordered by Mgahinga Gorilla National Park in Uganda and Virunga National Park in Congo; the other two homes to the enchanting mountain gorillas, monkeys, forest elephants, and many other primates of the Virunga Conservation Area.
-Covering an area of 160 square kilometers, Volcanoes National Park is one of the best gorilla trekking destinations in the world.
+Covering an area of 160 square kilometers, Volcanoes National Park is one of the best destinations for gorilla trekking tours in the world.
+See our gorilla trips below.

 The trek can be easy or difficult depending on the location of the gorilla family you are trekking, as some families are easy to find while others are hard to trek because they live on higher elevations.